Import CSS Files

 Using CSS Modules

-Please read the Using CSS Modules chapter for a complete usage of CSS Modules.
+Rsbuild supports CSS Modules by default, please read the Using CSS Modules chapter for the complete usage of CSS Modules.

 Inline CSS Files